 The Northland Tunnel is in very good structural condition, and had earthquake strengthening work completed in 2017.
-However, there is a longstanding issue with ground water seepage penetrating the internal barrel joints of the tunnel which results in the increase in maintenance costs.
+However, there was a longstanding issue with ground water seepage penetrating the internal barrel joints of the tunnel which results in the increase in maintenance costs.

-What we are doing
+What we did

-- Repainting the interior tunnel barrel.
+- Repainted the interior tunnel barrel.

 Northland Tunnel links Northland with the central city and Karori.
 The tunnel was constructed in the 1923 with the first tram service eventually commencing on the 4 June 1929 after many years of ‘start-stop-start’ construction work.